Featured Post

 Stay Updated

-Are these AI tools really better than traditional research methods?
+Are these AI tools better than traditional research methods?

-Can I trust the accuracy of AI-generated summaries and data extraction?
+Can I trust the accuracy of the AI?

 Is using AI for literature reviews considered academic misconduct?